Altium-Designer-addons/scripts-libraries/Scripts - PCB/Fillet/README.md

 - allow filleting between a track and arc as a special case when only two objects are selected?
 Not a good fit for chained lines, but for one-offs it might be handy.

 ## Change log
-- 2023-12-08 by Corey Beyer and Ryan Rutledge : v2.00 - many changes:
+- 2023-12-13 by Corey Beyer and Ryan Rutledge : v2.00 - many changes:
   - major refactor of script with more modularity for sanity
-  - added ability to change tracks with existing fillets
+  - added ability to rebuild tracks with existing fillets
   - added option to change existing arcs relative to their current radius
   - added option to round final radius to nearest 1mil or 0.025mm depending on units in use (ratio uses display units)
   - added option to make fillets added to parallel tracks concentric using inner arc as starting radius (or outer arc as starting radius if using ratio mode >= 45%)